Kyle Green: Career

-Legal Issues
+Legal issues

 On May 21 2025 at approximately 2:30 a.m., Troopers with Louisiana State Police Troop B responded to a single-vehicle crash on US 90B near Ames Blvd. in Jefferson Parish.
-As a result of the crash investigation, State Representative Kyle M. Green, Jr. of Marrero was arrested for DWI and child endangerment.
+As a result of the crash investigation, State Representative Green was arrested for DWI and child endangerment.

 The initial investigation revealed that Green was traveling westbound on US 90B in a 2023 Honda Accord when he ran off the roadway to the right and struck a concrete barrier.
 Upon arrival at the scene, Troopers noticed signs of impairment and conducted a series of standardized field sobriety tests.
 Green was subsequently placed under arrest.
 At the time of the crash, Green’s three children were in the Honda, uninjured, and were released to a family member.

 Troopers transported Green, who was uninjured in the crash, to the Jefferson Parish Correctional Center, where he refused to provide a breath sample.
 Details of the incident and arrest were provided to an on-call judge, who approved a search warrant that allowed Troopers to obtain blood samples.
 Troopers booked Green for First Offense DWI, three counts of DWI with Child Endangerment, Careless Operation, Improper Lane Use, and a Traffic Attachment from Jefferson Parish.